 Doggie Dental Hygiene: Brushing Your Dog's Teeth

-Much the same as you would groom your dog and keep up with clipping your dog's nails, it is just as important to regularly clean your dog's teeth.
-Dental hygiene is not only important for maintaining your dog's teeth and breath, but also for keeping your pet in overall good health.
+Much the same as you would groom your dog and keep up with clipping your dog's nails, brushing a dog's teeth is just as important.
+Dental hygiene for dogs is not only important for maintaining your dog's teeth and breath, but also for keeping your pet in overall good health.
 Many dangerous health conditions can start as tooth and gum disease and can lead to medical complications with the heart, kidney, or liver.
-Keeping up with brushing your dog's teeth is easy if you make it part of your regular health check routine.
-Below we take a look at all of the details and practices that go into brushing your dog’s teeth
+Keeping up with brushing a dog's teeth is easy if you make it part of your regular health check routine.
+Below we take a look at all of the details and practices that go into dental hygiene for dogs.

 Getting the Basics